PROCEDURE FOR OBTAINING ACCESS TO PUBLIC RECORDS

 6. The City of Providence is not obligated to produce for inspection or copying records that are not in the possession of the City of Providence.
 Moreover, the City of Providence is not required to reorganize, consolidate, or compile data that is not maintained by the City of Providence in the form requested.

-7. The above-described procedure is the necessary means by which any member of the public must submit a request for records from any City Department explicitly including the Providence Police Department, the Providence Fire Department, and the Providence School Department.
-This procedures does NOT include requests for records from the Municipal Court, Housing Court, Probate Courts, the Providence Recorder of Deeds, or the Providence Water Supply Board.
-Requests for Records held by those entities should be made directly to those entities.
+7. The above-described procedure is the means by which any member of the public must submit a request for records from any City Department explicitly including the Providence Police Department, the Providence Fire Department, and the Providence School Department.
+Requests submitted outside of the above-procedure cannot be accepted.
+Requests submitted by fax or email cannot be accepted.
+Requests submitted directly to the City’s departments or department directors, cannot be accepted.

 The City of Providence is committed to providing access to public records in an expeditious and courteous manner consistent with the Access to Public Records Act.PVD Open Records Portal